alausao/darey-io-projects/bash-project.md

 ```
 You can use `for` loops in Bash to automate tasks that involve iterating over a set of items, like processing files, generating sequences, or performing repetitive actions on a list of elements.

+#### While loop

-A while loop in Bash is used to repeatedly execute a block of commands as long as a specified condition is true.
+A `while` loop in Bash is used to repeatedly execute a block of commands as long as a specified condition is true.
 It continues execution until the condition becomes false.
 If the condition is initially false, the loop's commands may never execute.

 **`Syntax:`**
 ```bash